What'sNEW Jan - Mar 2024

 As a schoolboy, Hoyle was already skeptical about the darwinian theory of evolution.
 Quick as lightning, he saw the connection between panspermia and the evolution of life.
 He saw that viruses could introduce new genes, that silent DNA might contain useful genetic programming, and that cosmic life could supply what random mutations can't.
 In the intervening forty years, astronomy, genetics and Earth sciences have advanced considerably, but Hoyle's initial skepticism about evolution and the origin of life has only been reinforced.

-The first five chapters of this book make a strong case for cosmic ancestry, as I call it.
+The first five chapters of this book make a strong case for cosmic ancestry, as I name it.
 From there, Hoyle's restless mind takes him even further, coming next to SETI and then the big bang vs. steady state cosmology (where Hoyle frankly admits some of his own wrong turns.)
 He blames darwinian nihilistic philosophy for much of the twentieth century's trouble.
 He wonders about quantum theory and free will, life in other media, the evolution of physical law, the religious tendency and a lot more.

 Fred Hoyle was a master of many subjects, as well as a best-selling writer, so the text is instructive and a delight to read.
 The illustrations are superb.
 The book is no longer in print, but used copies are readily available.